ian-r-rose/ian-r-rose.github.io/content/2015-08-21-introduction.md

 * Get me to write more often and with less friction.
 * Provide a place to record various ideas, derivations, and perspectives so that I can refer to them later.
 * Maybe even be of some interest to some third party (though this may not ever be the case.
-If so, hello!).
+If somebody is reading: hello!).

 To start, I plan to write a series of posts on one of my favorite results in mathematical physics: the Buckingham Pi theorem.